bonusly/un-handbook/README.md

  * ~~$1.5MM ARR: 9 weeks~~
  * $3MM ARR: 12 weeks

+Also, new parents (mothers or fathers) can bring their immobile infants to work with them.
+Your new little one is welcome to tag along to work until six months or crawling, whichever comes first.

 ## Benefits
 ### Health/Dental/Vision Insurance
 Bonusly covers 100% of employee health/dental/vision, and 50% of spouse/partner.